jsigao/prioritree/README.md

-# PrioriTree: a utility for improving phylodynamic analyses in BEAST
+# PrioriTree: a utility for improving geographic phylodynamic analyses in BEAST
-An interactive web utility---distributed as an R package (see https://jsigao.shinyapps.io/prioritree/ for a demo of the utility)---to help researchers specify priors in input files for---and process output files from---analyses of discrete biogeographic history performed using the `BEAST`.
+An interactive browser utility---distributed as an R package (see https://jsigao.shinyapps.io/prioritree/ for a demo of the utility)---to help researchers specify priors in input files for---and process output files from---analyses of discrete biogeographic history performed using the `BEAST`.

 ## Installation
 To install the stable version from CRAN (will be available soon):